High Priests of America

 Ixtli frowned.
 “I suppose.
 But it would be very incriminating if found.
 But then again who would search you of all people… If you have paper and ink, I don’t see why not.”

 Blaze fetched him paper, writing implements and a slab of wood to draw on, and Ixtli eagerly set to work.
-He was frugal with the paper, filling every empty space with information.
+He was frugal with the amatl, filling every empty space with information.
 He drew the man and woman again, and this time they looked even more life-like and had faces, hair and other details that the sand drawing could not convey.
 He drew what he called ‘caballo’, a horse.
-It was a most bizarre large beast.
-Much like a deer, but hornless, rippled with muscles and having a voluminous mane and an equally impressive tail.
-In Ixtli’s drawing the beast was bounding wildly, kicking and furious, making Blaze wonder out loud how a man could ride something like that without breaking his neck.
-Ixtli then drew him another horse, this one attached to what looked like a huge palanquin on four large circles.
-As Ixtli explained the idea of ‘rueda’, the wheel, to him, he drew tiny thumbnails of different horses, carts and coaches.
-He seemed to have a love for horses and everything to do with them, and decorated the space between his more informative drawings with several distinct horse heads.
-There were many different breeds of horse, according to him, all suited to different tasks.
+It was a large beast, much like a deer, but hornless, rippled with muscles and having a voluminous mane and an equally impressive tail.

 As the culmination of that meeting, Ixtli flipped the filled page over and drew a massive map of the world.
 He left a lot of the space blank, but he portrayed, in approximate proportion, the lands they were in now, the ocean between and the massive Eurasian continent that he had come from.
 He drew the borders of Spain and other European powers and put dots where large cities were located.
-It appeared the world beyond the ocean was teeming with empires and kingdoms, most of which according to Ixtli worshipped one single god that was not his.
+It appeared the world beyond the ocean was teeming with empires and kingdoms now, most of which according to Ixtli worshipped one single god that was not his.

 Blaze soaked up the information, fascinated by Ixtli’s memory and precision, but for once also perturbed by what this map meant.
-Beyond these contours and dots of ink, lay the vast anthouse of powers that had grown tired of fighting each other and were now hungry for the conquest of new lands again.
-Those were not some lonely travellers sailing across the ocean, not settlers looking for a better life.
-It was the greedy hands of empires that were now reaching here across the ocean.
-The first expeditions of those españoles were already here, for now mapping out the nearby shores — Ixtli had arrived with them in a way.
-Neither he nor Ixtli could tell precisely when they would reach the Mexica empire, but it was going to be soon.
-Several years, a few decades at most.
-That prediction coincided with Blaze’s own divinations.
+Beyond these contours and dots of ink, lay the vast anthill of powers that had grown tired of fighting each other and were now hungry for the conquest of more new lands.
+Those were not some lonesome sailors lost at sea, not settlers looking for a better life.
+It was the greedy hands of empires reaching from across the ocean.

 The time was running out, but Blaze had known this change was coming.
 Death of silver, death of gold.
 The foreign power was going to claw its way throughout these lands with steel, seeking riches, and each village and city was going to point it to the next, allegedly richer neighbor.
 Eventually, on their way to the empire’s heart, the invaders would reach Cholula.
 But at least when that time came, Blaze would know what to expect of them.
 In exchange for favors and turning a blind eye to his dark endeavors, Ixtli would teach him what he needed to know.